Security Compliance Best Practices

 There are many reasons why compliance is critical.
 It’s important for the security of sensitive information, mitigating risks, meeting regulatory obligations, building trust and reputation, and staying ahead of your competition.

-Moreover, compliance is one of the most important aspects when it comes to the cost of a data breach.
-If the company isn’t compliant with strict security standards, its expenses in the event of a data breach can be much higher.
-For example, according to IBM’s Cost of a Data Breach Report 2023 report, the average cost of data breach of a compliant company was USD 5.65 million, while non-compliant organizations had to spend around USD 2.3 million more.
+Moreover, achieving regulatory compliance is one of the most important aspects when it comes to the cost of security breaches.
+If the company isn’t compliant with strict security practices and standards, its expenses in the event of data breaches can be much higher.
+For example, according to IBM’s Cost of a Data Breach Report 2023 report, the average cost of data breaches of a compliant company was USD 5.65 million, while non-compliant organizations had to spend around USD 2.3 million more after being fined for security incidents.

-It can be explained by the fact that non-compliant organizations can face fines and lawsuits, and their reputational damage can be higher as well.
+It can be explained by the fact that non-compliant organizations can face fines for security breaches and lawsuits, and their reputational damage can be higher as well.

-Security laws and standards your organization may need to comply with?
+What Security laws and industry standards does your organization need to comply with?

 Well, let’s look at the most popular security frameworks that companies from different industries may need to be compliant with: